Code Generation for Image Processing

 Write your MATLAB function or application as you would normally, using functions from the Image Processing Toolbox.

-Open the MATLAB Coder app, create a project, and add your file to the project.
+Open the MATLAB Coder (MATLAB Coder) app, create a project, and add your file to the project.
 In the app, you can check the readiness of your code for code generation.
 For example, your code may contain functions that are not enabled for code generation.
 Make any modifications required for code generation.

 Generate code by clicking Generate on the Generate Code page of the MATLAB Coder app.
 You can choose to generate a MEX file, a shared library, a dynamic library, or an executable.